ch-patrick-scheidegger/c-plus-plus-ost/week01/README.md

 ### Ctylechecker & Constificator

 We have implemented plug-ins for Cevelop that check your code for various glitches, e.g. missing includes of standard headers and constness of your code.
 They focus on various issues we usually also criticize in testat exercises.
-You should install this plug-ins into your Cevelop.
+The plug-ins are shipped with the current release of Cevelop (>=1.14.1).
+If you don't have them yet, you can install them separately:

 In the IDE: